 COVID-19 has significantly impacted Singapore's food and beverage industry, in particular through restrictions on dining in at restaurants and reductions in catering orders due to a lack of group gatherings.
+Food and beverage sales in Singapore declined by 26% year-on-year in 2020, with a year-on-year decline of 51% specifically during the Circuit Breaker period from April to May 2020.
+With COVID-19 compounding existing pressures in labor and rental costs, ~1,200 outlets in Singapore permanently shut between January and July 2020.
+193

-Food and beverage sales in Singapore declined by 26% year-on-year in 2020, with a year-on-year decline of 51% specifically during the Circuit Breaker period from April to May 2020.192 With COVID-19 compounding existing pressures in labor and rental costs, ~1,200 outlets in Singapore permanently shut between January and July 2020.193 employees left the food and beverages sector in 2020, with low productivity in the sector further affecting job quality and wages for those that remain.194 Operational changes have also occurred in the food and beverage sector aimed at reducing reliance on labor (e.g., installation of self-service kiosks); these developments continue to threaten the jobs of employees who earn, on average, below the 20th percentile income level of all full-time employed residents.195
+Frontline workers in this sector have faced disruption to their jobs, with most unable to work from home and some let go due to revenue declines.
+15,400 employees left the food and beverages sector in 2020, with low productivity in the sector further affecting job quality and wages for those that remain.
+194 Operational changes have also occurred in the food and beverage sector aimed at reducing reliance on labor (e.g., installation of self-service kiosks); these developments continue to threaten the jobs of employees who earn, on average, below the 20th percentile income level of all full-time employed residents.
+195